LazarShockX/Airbnb-Clone/README.md

 # 🏡 Airbnb Clone

 An Airbnb clone that enables users to browse and search property listings, make reservations, and manage bookings, with both host and guest functionalities.
-Built with Next.js and TypeScript.
+Built with Next.js, TypeScript, and Prisma.
 Check out the app on Vercel: [https://bookbnb-mu.vercel.app/](https://bookbnb-mu.vercel.app/)

 <br/>
 <br/>